neevmanvar/AttnFnet/model_checkpoints/README.md

 # Model Checkpoints

-This directory contains model checkpoints that can be use to load weights during training or testing.
+This directory contains model checkpoints that can be used to load weights during training or testing.